roadtoagility/dflow/README.md

 SimplestApp.Persistence.EntityFramework|It is a basic application using all libraries of DFlow platform for CQRS + DDD + ORM|[SimplestApp.Persistence.EntityFramework](https://github.com/roadtoagility/dflow/tree/master/samples/SimplestApp.Persistence.EntityFramework)|

 ## Roadmap
-  * Finish suport to Event Sourcing in Persistence Layer
+  * Finish support to Event Sourcing in Persistence Layer
   * Test a 100% of code
   * Finish the performance tests support
   * Improve documentation